-In the statement of cash flows, financial instruments at fair value through profit or loss are presented within the section on operating activities as part of changes in working capital.
-In the statement of profit or loss and other comprehensive income, changes in fair values of financial assets at fair value through profit or loss are recorded in operating income.
+In the consolidated statement of cash flows, financial assets at fair value through profit or loss are presented within the section on operating activities as part of changes in working capital.
+In the consolidated statement of comprehensive income, changes in fair values of financial assets at fair value through profit or loss are recorded in operating income.